 He is an alumnus of the prestigious Merola Opera Program in association with San Francisco Opera, at which he sang Junius in The Rape of Lucretia and covered Count Almaviva in Le nozze di Figaro.
 He is also a former member of Opera Santa Barbara’s Studio Artist Program.
 In 2013, he was a Grand Finalist in the Metropolitan Opera National Council Auditions and sang arias from Rodelinda and Le nozze di Figaro on the famed company’s stage with Marco Armilianto conducting.
-He was also a finalist in Houston Grand Opera's Eleanor McCollum Competition.
+He was also a finalist in Houston Grand Opera's Eleanor McCollum Competition and the Loren L. Zachary Society for the Performing Arts National Vocal Competition.
 He holds a Master of Music from San Francisco Conservatory of Music, at which he sang Guglielmo in Così fan tutte and Mahler’s Lieder eines fahrenden Gesellen and while at Chapman University, his performances included Beethoven’s Mass in C and Puccini’s Messa di Gloria.

 “He was just as persuasive in the ensuing set of Russian songs, bringing still-voiced intensity to a folksong setting by Georgy Sviridov, and shaping Anton Rubenstein’s 'Swirling Waves' with gorgeous fluidity that led to a striking falsetto coda.
 Well-chosen songs in Spanish by María Grever, Carlos Gardel and (as an encore) Agustín Pérez Soriano found him dispatching pointed phrasing and hearty romantic ardor in roughly equal measure.”